DavidNery/img-color-remover/README.md

 # Image Color Remover
 This tool remove any color selected by you from the image you want.
+Check it [here](https://davidnery.github.io/img-color-remover/)!

 Just upload the image and add the colors you want to remove, as example below:
 ![image](./.github/example.gif)